vincentleeuwen/python-cooking-with-objects/README.md

 def __init__(self, dish_name):
 ```

-- Assign the argument of the constructor to a instance variable `@name`
+- Assign the argument of the constructor to an instance variable `@name`

 ```python
 def __init__(self, dish_name)
     self.name = dish_name
 ```

-A *instance variable* is available to all methods of a class instance (object).
+An *instance variable* is available to all methods of a class instance (object).
 Unlike a normal variable which is only available inside the method where it was created.

 ###5.
-Create a array of dishes calling its constructor with a name
+Create an array of dishes calling its constructor with a name

 - import the file containing the dish class inside the file containing the menu class